r-spell/codecamp-notes/README.md

  print(user_name)
 ###TypeError:

-A **TypeError** occurs when you use a function which expects a certain value type (ex. string, float, integer) and the value you try to put through the function is not of the proper type.
-This can also happen when you try to combine different value types which are incompatible.
+A **TypeError** occurs when combine incompatible objects of different types.
+This can often happen with mathematical operations between incompatible objects.

 **Example:**
  input_value="This is a string." print(input_value / 4)

-The input value here is a string and you cannot use a mathematical operator on a string.
+Here we try to do vision with a string and an integer number, these are incompatible types.

 **Example:**